zaidfayaz/React/react_practice/1-Introduction.md

 1)static getDerivedStateFromError(error)
 2)componentDidCatch(error, info) : when there is an error either during rendering, in a lifecycle method  or in the  constructor of any child component

+                            Fragments

+​ React Fragment is a feature in React that allows you to return multiple elements from a React component by allowing you to group a list of children without adding extra nodes to the DOM.syntax <React.Fragment></React.Fragment>. another way is empty tags (<></>) but the limitation for this is that we cannot pass key attribute

 >